Skip to main content

 Wesley Enoch AM Portrait

-Wesley Enoch AM, Deputy Chair
+Wesley Enoch AM, Chair

 Professor Wesley Enoch AM is a proud Quandamooka man from Minjerribah, an internationally acclaimed playwright, and artistic director.